sbarman/webscript_db/README.md

 * Django 1.4.3: pip install django==1.4.3
 * South: pip install south
 * Piston: pip install django-piston==0.2.2
-* // note that piston 0.2.3 has a bug that prevents the custom fields of a many-2-many filed from being used
+  * note that piston 0.2.3 has a bug that prevents the custom fields of a many-2-many filed from being used

-Add this directory to the PYTHONPATH so django can find the webscript_backend django app.
+Add this project directory to the PYTHONPATH so django can find the webscript_backend django app.

     cd webscriptdb/